The 10 best day trips from Manchester by train

 How to get there:

-Train from Manchester Piccadilly (approx. 1h 40m), Manchester Victoria (approx. 1h 50m with change at Bolton), or Manchester Oxford Road (approx. 1h 35m).
+Train from Manchester Piccadilly to Penrith (approx. 1 hour 35 mins), Manchester Victoria to Penrith (approx. 1 hour 40 mins with a change at Bolton), or Manchester Oxford Road to Penrith (approx. 1 hour 30 mins).

 Why go?

-Picture this: you hop off the train, and boom.
-You’re in the heart of Cumbria, surrounded by rolling hills and charming cobbled lanes.
-A picturesque market town, Penrith sits just outside of the Lake District National Park.
+Picture this: you hop off the train and you’re in the heart of Cumbria, surrounded by rolling hills and charming cobbled lanes.
+A picturesque market town, Penrith sits just outside the Lake District National Park.
 Nestled between the Rivers Petteril and Eamont, with the River Lowther to the north, it’s like nature’s VIP lounge.
-So, whether you’re into ancient mysteries or just want to sip tea with a view, Penrith’s got your back.
+When it comes to places of interest near Manchester, Penrith is a standout gem.
+So, whether you’re into ancient mysteries or fancy a sip of tea with a view, Penrith’s got you covered.

 Must-do activities: